Aadil29/Voice-Auth-DF-System/README.md

 Used the sub set in the fake or real dataset for evaluation purposes for deepfake detection.
 Only the for-2sec directory was used, but you still need to download entire dataset.
 Place it in voice-auth-df-system/ml-modles/datasets/evaluation

+This is dataset is needed to run the EVALUATING ON NEW DATASETS section of the deepfake-detection jupyter notebook
 ```bash
 [https://cn01.mmai.io/keyreq/voxceleb](https://www.kaggle.com/datasets/mohammedabdeldayem/the-fake-or-real-dataset)
 ```

 ### 4. ASVspoof2019 dataset (LA_eval) (~22GB)

 Used for evaluation for deepfake detection.Only used the LA_eval for evaluation.
-Place it in voice-auth-df-system/ml-modles/datasets/evaluation
+Place it in voice-auth-df-system/ml-modles/datasets/evaluation.

+This is dataset is needed to run the EVALUATING ON NEW DATASETS section of the deepfake-detection jupyter notebook
 ```bash
 https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset
 ```